 According to Scott Stephenson, Director of Product Management at Hunter Douglas, that’s not the only way kitchen lighting will be upgraded in the coming years.
 “With smart technology, windows and blinds can adjust automatically to reduce glare, let in sunlight, or darken a room based on a schedule to suit the homeowner’s routines,” says Stephenson.

 While you might not have a Stark Industries toaster sitting on your counter, that doesn’t mean your appliances aren’t worth protecting.
-Kitchen equipment will constantly evolve, and if you have a policy with Hippo, you can rest easy knowing we will protect even the newest technology from whatever comes your way (except for Thanos, you’ll have to call on The Avengers for help there).
+Kitchen equipment will constantly evolve, and if you have a homeowners insurance policy with Hippo, you can rest easy knowing we will protect even the newest technology from whatever comes your way (except for Thanos, you’ll have to call on The Avengers for help there).